LorraineHLi/ass2/README.md

 Joint limits are enforced, and collision checks ensure feasible configurations.

 ## path.py
-RRT is used for path planning, which samples valid cube placements within a reachable space, and computes valid robot grasp configurations via `computeqgrasppose`.
+Following the algorithm taught in tutorial, RRT is used for path planning, which samples valid cube placements within a reachable space, and computes valid robot grasp configurations via `computeqgrasppose`.
 The planner interpolates cube translations linearly, and searches for a valid path to the goal.

 We implemented nearest-neighbour search, and attempted path shortcutting (local optimisation to remove redundant nodes).
 The `shortcut` was partially implemented then disabled due to issues handling SE(3) frames.